ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 **Next Steps:**
 To continue your rowing development, we offer several options:
-1. **Open Sculling Program:** Practice sessions with experienced scullers present
+1. **Open Sculling Program:** Supervised practice sessions with coaches present
-2. **Club Membership:** For regular independent rowing once you've demonstrated proficiency
+2. **Full Club Membership:** For regular independent rowing once you've demonstrated proficiency
 3. **Intermediate Technique Clinics:** Focused sessions on specific aspects of technique

-**Special Offer:**
+**Special Trial Offer:**
-As a Learn to Scull graduate, you're eligible for a complimentary Open Sculling session.
-To schedule this session, please reply to this email with your preferred date from the following options:
+As a Learn to Scull graduate, you're invited to join the AARC Open Sculling Program with a four-week trial period at a discounted rate.
+This program provides:
+- Supervised practice sessions three times weekly
+- Access to club equipment
+- Safety launch supervision
+- Continued coaching to build confidence
+- Clear pathway to independent sculling

+To take advantage of this offer, please complete the application form: [Link to form] Available start dates:
 - [Date Option 1]
 - [Date Option 2]
 - [Date Option 3]